-Section 39 - Appeals to the Board
+Section 45 - Appeals to the Zoning Board of Appeals.

-1. An appeal from a determination of the Codes Enforcement Officer and/or City Manager may be taken by any aggrieved person, or by an officer, department or board of the City of Sherrill.
-Such appeal shall be taken within 30 days of the date of the decision, by filing with the Codes Enforcement Officer and/or City Manager a notice of appeal specifying the grounds thereof.

-2. All appeals shall be made in writing on forms provided by the Board.
-The Codes Enforcement Officer and/or the City Manager shall then transmit to the Board of Appeals all the papers constituting the record upon which the action appealed from was taken.

-3. The Board shall give due notice to the parties at interest, and shall give its decision within 30 days from the date of the hearing.
+- 1. An appeal from a determination of the Codes Enforcement Officer and/or City Manager may be taken by any aggrieved person, or by an officer, department or board of the City of Sherrill.
+Such appeal shall be taken within 30 days of the date of the decision, by filing with the Codes Enforcement Officer and/or City Manager a notice of appeal specifying the grounds thereof. - 2.
+All appeals shall be made in writing on forms provided by the Board.
+The Codes Enforcement Officer and/or the City Manager shall then transmit to the Zoning Board of Appeals all the papers constituting the record upon which the action appealed from was taken. - 3.
+The Board shall give due notice to the parties at interest, and shall give its decision within 30 days from the date of the hearing.

-Section 40 - Jurisdiction
+Section 46 - Jurisdiction.

-The Board of Appeals shall have the following powers and duties prescribed by statue and by these Regulations:
+The Zoning Board of Appeals shall have the following powers and duties prescribed by statute and by these Regulations:

-1. Interpretation: On appeal from a determination of the Codes Enforcement Officer and/or the City Manager to hear and decide on questions where it is alleged there is an error in any order, requirement, decision or interpretation of any provision of these Regulations.
+- 1. Interpretation: On appeal from a determination of the Codes Enforcement Officer and/or the City Manager to hear and decide on questions where it is alleged there is an error in any order, requirement, decision or interpretation of any provision of these Regulations. - 2.
+Variance: On appeal from a determination of the Codes Enforcement Officer and/or City Manager, to grant a variance pursuant to the following criteria: